Cartonplast: History

 Marco Terragni started to work on this technology in 1970 with an engineering team of Riap spa and he patented it in 1974.
 In the year 1991 there was big development of this technology when Y.C.
 Wang of Formosa Plastics Corp, of Taiwan, was meeting Terragni and discussing with him the foundation of the biggest Cartonplast factory worldwide to be installed in Lolita, Texas.
 In 1992 Wang and Terragni signed deal for the supply of 15 Cartonplast extrusion lines for the Lolita Plant (Inteplast Group) that still today is manufacturing Cartonplast sheets under the registered trade name of Intepro or Coroplast.

 Cartonplast extrusion lines are still today manufactured by company Agripak S.r.l of Milan, Italy.

 Cartonplast feature

 Cartonplast sheets is lightweight (hollow structure), non-toxic, waterproof, shockproof, long-lasting material that resists corrosion.
 Compared with cardboard, Cortoplast has the advantages of being waterproof and colorfast.

 The Cartonplast composition can be altered to add anti-static properties using the masterbatch technique.
 This particular masterbatch produces a conductive, anti-static plastic hollow board sheet.
-(Conductive plate surface resistivity can be controlled between 103 ≈105; anti-static sheet surface resistivity can be controlled between 106 ≈1011.)

 Applications

-Cartonplast is sturdy, light, resilient, and inexpensive, making it ideal for the fabrication of reusable plastic boxes, reusable box pallets, reusable payer pads, partitions walls, facades, beam forms, advertising panels, point of sales and many others among which even small boats.
+Cartonplast is a lightweight and durable material that is used in the manufacture of reusable plastic boxes, pallet boxes, layer pads, partition walls, facades, beam forms, advertising panels, point-of-sale displays, and other products, including small boats.